 Currently the asset information systems owned by UnitedNetworks are partly integrated and partly regionally based.
 In a number of cases the information flow is manual.
-The vision for UnitedNetworks network information systems is to establish an enterprise-wide solution that will revolve around a central, single corporate database.
+The vision for UnitedNetworks network information systems is to establish an enterprise-wide solution that will revolve around enterprise application integration (EAI).
 This will require a co-operative and open development environment to avoid duplication of information and functionality as systems exchange data.